da-phil/SDC-Model-Predictive-Control/README.md

 * After calculating the polynomial coefficients for the reference trajectory, just before the current state is given to the optimizer to find the next actuation values.

 After some testing it seems that the latter option leads to a more robust behaviour, because due to some inaccuracies in the estimated latency the reference path starts to shake and therefore also the MPC generated trajectory, which leads to severe oscillations and eventually to a crash.
 There is one thing I did not figure out though, the latency value which worked best was around 0.065s although the program enforces a delay of 0.1s and the optimizer causes another 0.02 to 0.03 seconds delay which should add up to around 0.13s which would need to be compensated.
+It even depends which detail mode you select in the simulator, a higher amount of details leads to a higher delay.
-However compensating only for 0.065s did work best, getter lower or higher with the anticipated delay made the controller unstable.
+Compensating only for 0.065s did work best graphics quality mode "good", getter lower or higher with the anticipated delay made the controller unstable.
+In graphics quality mode "fantastic" it seems that 0.1s work better.

 In the end I was able to successfully drive around the test track with `v_ref` set to 110mph and an estimated average velocity of around 80mph for half and hour, without any crashes or incidents.